Troubleshoot event transmission issues from a data source

 If you do not see any user events in Citrix Analytics for your data source, there is a high probability that the users are not active at that moment.

 To verify that Citrix Analytics accurately receives the user events, perform the following activity.
-This activity uses the Citrix Content Collaboration data source.
+This activity uses the Citrix Apps and Desktops data source.
 You can perform a similar activity using other Citrix products (data sources) based on your subscription.

-Log on to the Citrix Content Collaboration service.
+Log on to the Citrix Apps and Desktops service.

-Perform some usual user activities such as create folder, download files, uploads files, or delete files.
+Perform some usual user activities such as create folder, download files, upload files, or delete files.

 For example, create a Test folder.